Gosport Waterfront And Town Centre

 - enhanced public realm

-The Waterfront will be the focus for new employment development and it will be a key objective that new development creates job opportunties which are greater than current levels (estimated at 525 or 58.5 sqm per person in 2010).
+The Waterfront will be the focus for new employment development and it will be a key objective that new development creates job opportunities which are greater than current levels (estimated at 525 or 58.5 sqm per person in 2010).
 Marine-related employment will continue to be a key sector given the site’s deep water access and it will be important to safeguard access to marine assets and facilities.
-New employment floorspace will be primarily focused at the Royal Clarence Yard Retained Area which could include the potential relocation of marine industries from other parts of the site.
+New employment floorspace will be primarily focused at the Victoria Quay site which could include the potential relocation of marine industries from other parts of the site.

 The Waterfront and Town Centre will be the focus for the Borough’s new retail floorspace having 60% of the total floorspace identified in the Spatial Strategy (Policy LP3) taking into account other retail development in the Borough.
 Retail development must enhance and complement the provision of the existing town centre.